Skip to content

 Minimizes Pressure Ulcers

-This tells you the percent of patients that have had a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are often the result of patients staying in one position for too long.
-Better nursing care minimizes the percentage of residents in a nursing home who sustain pressure ulcers.
+This indicates the percentage of patients that suffered from a pressure ulcer.
+Pressure ulcers are considered to be a barometer of the quality of nursing care at a nursing home.
+Pressure ulcers, which are also called bed sores, are routinely the result of patients staying in one position for too long.

 Minimizes Serious Falls